 Some fonts files contain hidden fonts, starting with a leading ‘.’ (dot), e.g. “.Al Bayan PUA Plain”.
-These fonts are normally not visible in other apps, so you probably don’t want to see them in Typeface as well.
-But if you want you can import them by checking the ‘Import Hidden Fonts’ option in the Preferences panel.
+These fonts are normally not visible in other apps, so you probably don’t want to see them in Typeface either.
+But if you want you can import them by checking the ‘Import Hidden Fonts’ option in the Settings panel.

 Classify Fonts on import

-Typeface automatically classifies imported fonts if the information is available.
+Typeface automatically tries to classify fonts on import and applies one of the #style tags.
 The following tags will be applied:

 Typeface checks the internal font meta data to see which style tag to apply.
 Not every font contains this information, so not every font will be classified.
 You can manually attach tags to the fonts that haven’t been classified.